org-zpr/zpr-core/visaservice/README.md

 ## Visa Service Admin API

-This is an HTTPS API for controlling the visa service designed for network administratora.
+This is an HTTPS API for controlling the visa service designed for network administrators.
 Access is protected by policy.
 The default port is TCP/8182 (see `core/pkg/vservice/constants.go`), and this uses the ZPR contact address of the adapter in front of the visa service.

 The API code is in `core/pkg/vservice/admin.go`.